MoodShift guides young adults through overwhelming situations using simple mental exercises to shift their moods and emotions.

 Users not familiar with cognitive distortions

 The cards on the tracking page we not easy to scan

 Rename to thinking traps and add a set of slides explaining each distortion

 Introduce characters for different moods so users can review their history at a glance.

 After completing two rounds of user testing and evolving the usability of the app I was ready to establish a visual identity.
 A visual identity is a unique set of visual elements that represent a product’s vision and values.

 After reviewing our research and persona I developed a list of adjectives my brand embodies:

 Using these adjectives, I search for inspiration and created a mood board that inspired the colour palette and typography choices.

 For my primary colours, I decided on bright yellow because it represents happiness which is the ultimate goal for our users.
-I complemented it with a rich turquoise because it is calming yet sophisticated.
+I complimented it with a rich turquoise because it is calming yet sophisticated.